tonycoz/p5-Promise-ES6/README.md

 This is an intentional divergence from
 [the Promises/A+ specification](https://promisesaplus.com/#point-34).
-A key advantage of this design is that Promise::ES6 instances can abstract over whether a given function works synchronously or asynchronously.
+An advantage of this design is that Promise::ES6 instances can abstract over whether a given function works synchronously or asynchronously.

 If you want a Promises/A+-compliant implementation, look at